RTEMS/rtems-docs/c-user/message/directives.md

   available to create a global message queue.
 The number of global objects available to the application is configured through the {ref}`CONFIGURE_MP_MAXIMUM_GLOBAL_OBJECTS` application configuration option.

+{c:macro}`RTEMS_INVALID_SIZE`
+: The `max_message_size` parameter was too big and resulted in integer overflows in calculations carried out to determine the size of the message buffer area.

 {c:macro}`RTEMS_INVALID_NUMBER`
 : The product of `count` and `max_message_size` is greater than the maximum